Tuition & Fees

 - Tuition/Housing Payment Plan Policy

-Starting in the Fall of 2014, all students enrolling for the first time at Cooper Union receive a half-tuition scholarship currently worth $21,000 per year ($10,500 per semester).
-Additional financial aid is provided to the least fortunate students to help cover tuition, housing, food, books, supplies etc. The amount of additional aid is based upon a student's demonstrated financial need.
+Starting in the Fall of 2014, all students enrolling for the first time at Cooper Union receive a half-tuition scholarship currently worth $21,625.00 per year ($10,812.50 per semester).
+Additional financial aid is provided to eligible students to help cover tuition, housing, food, books, supplies etc. The amount of additional aid is based upon a student's demonstrated financial need.
 Students must file a FAFSA to be considered for additional financial aid.
 Please note that Cooper Union offers merit scholarships to exceptional students.
 Also, Cooper Union uses a need-blind admissions process, meaning that a student's ability to pay does not impact the admissions decisions.

 [ top ]

-A nonrefundable application fee of $75 is paid by all candidates for admission.
-Each student enrolled in a degree program pays a student fee of $800 per semester.
-For new students, this fee is payable on acceptance of admission and is not refundable.
+A nonrefundable application fee of $75.00 is paid by all candidates for admission.
+Each student enrolled in a degree program pays a student fee of $800.00 per semester.
+For new students, this fee is payable on acceptance of admission and is non-refundable.

 Continuing students must pay each semester’s student fee in accordance with the bill’s “due date.”